Mausam (2011 film): Production

 In early August 2010, Nawman Malik claimed that the title Mausam is registered under his name and filed a complaint with the Association of Motion Pictures and TV Programme Producers.
 He was also claiming that the story of Mausam is his.
 Now, Mallik has moved the Mumbai High Court asking for an injunction against producer Sheetal Talwar and director Pankaj Kapur for using the title.
 He has demanded a compensation of Rs 10 million for the title and has submitted a digital film called Mausam, which he claims he made.

 The film was shot primarily in Edinburgh and India while the Air Force scenes were shot at the Gwalior Air Force Base.
-The shooting took two years to complete, part of the delay caused by Sonam Kapoor's illness during the shoot.
+The shooting took two years to complete, and part of the delay was caused by Sonam Kapoor's illness during the shoot.

 In September, the film was denied submission for censorship because the Air Force had objected to a 30-second long aerial action sequence with Shahid Kapoor who plays an Air Force pilot in Mausam.
 Special permission had been sought and granted to shoot in a real airbase.
 The Air Force were objecting to a dramatic action fight sequence with Shahid on board a Mirage fighter plane.
 Mausam producer Sheetal Talwar announced: "We had the script cleared by the Air Force on August 23, 2010.
-Now suddenly they're objecting to a sequence after it's been shot, edited and the film was ready for censoring?"
+Now suddenly they're objecting to a sequence after it's been shot, edited and the film was ready for censoring?".
+The satellite rights of this movie were distributed by the hindi general entertainment channel Sahara One for ₹1 crore.